100+ Types of Succulents with Pictures & Names (Identification)

 Related: How to Propagate Succulents

-Sedum is a large genus of succulents that come in various sizes.
+Sedum is a large genus of fast-growing succulents that come in various sizes.
 Look for thick, fleshy leaves that are often arranged in a rosette shape.
 The color of sedum leaves can vary from green to red, pink, or purple, and some types of sedum have variegated leaves with multiple colors on one plant.
-These plants are typically easy to care for and make great additions to any succulent collection.
+These plants are typically easy to care for, enjoy full sun, and make great additions to any succulent collection.

 Some common species of sedum include: